TheM1ddleM1n/WaddleClient/README.md

 - **Live performance tracking** with 500ms updates
 - **Instant lag detection** for competitive play
 - Draggable to any screen position
-- 🟢 Works in menus and lobbies
+- 🟢 Works in miniblox servers

 </td>
 <td width="50%">